⭠ back to where we work

-Haiti has a tragic history rampant with external political and military interference, natural disasters, and short-sighted international aid projects.
+Haiti has a tragic history of external political and military interference, natural disasters, and short-sighted international aid projects.
+Collectively, these factors have contributed to Haiti being the poorest country in the Western Hemisphere, with many people trapped in a cycle of sickness and poverty.

-France eventually agreed in 1824 to recognize the new Haiti.
-But only after Haiti reluctantly promised to repay France for its losses (including the value of its slaves) stemming from the revolt.
-The total value of these reparation payments, $14 billion in today’s currency, have consumed up to 80% of Haiti’s gross domestic product and left the nation in chronic poverty.
+In 1804, after 13 years of war, Haitian slaves revolted against their French masters and formed the first independent 'black' state in modern times.
+But freedom came with an enormous price: Haiti agreed in 1824 to pay for all of France's financial losses, including the value of its slaves, from the revolt.
+The total value of these reparation payments, which finally ended in 1947, was $14 billion in today's currency.
+It consumed up to 80% of Haiti's gross domestic product and left the nation in chronic poverty.

 Lifewater d'Haiti team